“Affordable Loan Solution” Offers 3% Down Loan

 Along with the benefit of a low down payment, this new mortgage program will not require private mortgage insurance (PMI).

-The appeal to avoiding PMI payments is that monthly payments will be lower.
+The appeal to avoiding PMI payments is monthly payments will be lower.
 PMI was created to allow home buyers to get loans below the 20% downpayment threshold.
 If a borrower gets an FHA loan and puts 5% down, they would be required to pay PMI; however, they would have the added benefit of reducing their downpayment.

 This new loan program is backed by Freddie Mac and non-profit Self-Help, so the borrower doesn’t need to pay any form of insurance.
 This could could save home buyers a decent amount of money down the road.